hdano/stocks/README.md

 - Create an endpoint to let users place trades.
 When an order is placed we need to record the quantity of the stock the user wants to buy or sell.
 - Create an endpoint to retrieve the total value invested in a single stock by a user.
 To calculate this - we need to sum all the value of all orders placed by the user for a single stock.
 Order value is calculated by multiplying quantity and stock price.
 - Create an endpoint to retrieve the total value invested in a single stock by a user.

-What we will be considering:

-- Following best practices of python3 and PEP8
-- Following Django best practices
-- Use of the Django ORM
-- Good testing practices
-- Following good object oriented design principles
-- Extending the outlined functionality is encouraged but not at the cost of code quality
-- application of SOLID principles in the designs will be highly regarded

 ## Running App